-OTTAWA—Her Excellency the Right Honourable Julie Payette, Governor General and Commander-in-Chief of Canada, will receive the symbolic first poppy of the 2018 National Poppy Campaign.
-The ceremony will be held at Sacred Place, Beechwood National Memorial Centre, in Ottawa, on Monday, October 22, 2018, at 10 a.m.
+OTTAWA—Her Excellency the Right Honourable Julie Payette, Governor General and Commander-in-Chief of Canada, will receive the symbolic first poppy of the 2019 National Poppy Campaign from Thomas Irvine, Dominion President of The Royal Canadian Legion.
+The ceremony will be held at Rideau Hall on Tuesday, October 15, 2019, at 9 a.m.

 About the National Poppy Campaign

-Officially adopted in Canada in 1921 by the Great War Veterans’ Association (the predecessor of today’s Royal Canadian Legion), poppies are recognized as the national symbol of remembrance for the more than 118,000 Canadians who, since Confederation, have made the ultimate sacrifice while serving our country in uniform.
+Officially adopted in Canada in 1921 by the Great War Veterans’ Association (the predecessor of today’s Royal Canadian Legion), poppies are recognized as the national symbol of remembrance for the 117 000 Canadian men and women who gave their lives during military service around the world.
 The funds raised each year during the National Poppy Campaign go back into programs and services for veterans and their families.
 For more information, visit www.legion.ca/poppy.

 ‑ 30 ‑

-Due to limited space, members of the media wishing to cover the ceremony are asked to confirm their attendance in advance with the Rideau Hall Press Office and should arrive at Sacred Place, Beechwood National Memorial Center (280 Beechwood ave.)
+Members of the media wishing to cover the ceremony are asked to confirm their attendance in advance with the Rideau Hall Press Office, and should arrive at the

 Rideau Hall Press Office